 March 1, 2009admin

-Retained by counsel for policy holder as their Property Insurance Expert.
-Case issues involved a multi-million dollar total fire loss to a home and entailed specific issues regarding Insurance Agent (Broker) Error & Omission, Homeowners and Builders Risk coverage.
+Retained by policy holder counsel as their Property Insurance Expert for a total fire loss to a dwelling.
+Case required analysis of Insurance Agent (Broker) Errors & Omissions issues and distinguishing Homeowners and Builders Risk coverage forms.
 Attorneys Bill Klain & Kevin Estevez (480) 947-1911, Lang & Baker, PLC.
 Cantor v.
 Farmers Insurance, et al Case No. CV2008-053871 & CV2008-052618 in Superior Court of the State of Arizona, County of Maricopa.

 December 1, 2008admin